Pikalex04/AnarchyDumper.py/README.md

 >Thanks to [`discord.py`](https://github.com/Rapptz/discord.py) and its very comfortable support for the Discord API, AnarchyDumper takes everything from a channel and everything related to it and stores everything in **cool and simple JSON files**...
 And folders for attachments and assets.
 >Each attachment and asset has **its own ID** set by the bot, so you can find out what message the attachment or asset was sent in!
 >
->Since it dumps everything you can also set up your own builder that **re-builds the messages in another type of format**/, starting from simple .txt files to a recreation of an image for each message!
+>Since it dumps everything you can also set up your own builder that **re-builds the messages in another type of format**, starting from simple .txt files to a recreation of an image for each message!
 >
 > Isn't it a bit too powerful? ***Well, perhaps that's because it's coming from people who live in Anarchy to people who live in Anarchy.***